julienblanchardivxx-dev/Superfly-TI-basic-/README.md

 # Superfly-TI-basic-
 I remade Superfly in TI basic.
-A home screen game, in pure basic for 16x8 and 26x10 sized TI calculators.
+A home screen game, in pure basic for 16x8 and 26x10 caricature TI calculators.

 There is a main program called Superfly and 2 sub programs named Z0 and Z1.